 Archaeological Field School in Plymouth, Massachusetts

-This field school is collaboration between the Department of Anthropology and the Andrew Fiske Memorial Center for Archaeological Research at UMass Boston and Plimouth Plantation.
+This field school is collaboration between the Department of Anthropology and the Andrew Fiske Memorial Center for Archaeological Research at UMass Boston, Plimoth Plantation, and the Town of Plymouth.

 About the Program

 The field class will take place at a series of sites in Plymouth, Massachusetts.
 This summer’s work is part of “Project 400: The Plymouth Colony Archaeological Survey,” a broad project of site survey and excavation leading up the 400th anniversary of the founding of the Colony in 2020.
-In 2016 the focus will be on surface reconnaissance and mapping, shallow geophysical remote sensing, and test excavations in downtown Plymouth.
+This year’s focus will be on surface reconnaissance and mapping, shallow geophysical remote sensing, and test excavations in downtown Plymouth.
 Through daily archaeological fieldwork and laboratory analysis students will learn the process of field recording, mapping, excavation, sample collection, and basic artifact analysis in historical archaeology.
-The course includes a special emphasis on shallow geophysics for mapping subsurface deposits, and students will learn how these techniques are applied to site analysis, excavation, and interpretation.
+The course includes an emphasis on learning howshallow geophysics techniques are applied to site analysis, excavation, and interpretation.
 A series of trips to local museums and sites is included as part of the class.

-This project will be directed by Professor David Landon and run in collaboration with Professors John Steinberg and Christa Beranek of UMass Boston, at Plimoth Plantation.
+This project will be directed by Professor David Landon and Christa Beranek and run in collaboration with Professors John Steinberg and Brian Damiata of UMass Boston, and Kathryn Ness at Plimoth Plantation.
 During the class we will be working out of Plimoth Plantation’s facilities and collaborating on site interpretation and public outreach with the museum staff.
 While students are welcome to commute to the project, we will also have an option for students from farther away to camp on the grounds of the museum.

 Plymouth Colony Archaeological Survey — Project Overview